Mereck600/ChromeWallpaper/README.md

+### Notes:
-### Notes: The sprite animations are not yet fully implemented but will be soon
+The sprite animations are not yet fully implemented but will be soon

+All data & information on the Todo board is stored on your local machine

 ## Attributions